 There is of course a point to mentioning this state-enforced discrimination.
 These inequalities as outrageous as they may appear to a mind-set reconciled with the idea of modernity and the principles of a secular liberal democracy – whatever the ideological misgivings of diehard traditionalists – are simply rejected by those who see in the European Enlightenment ‘ungodly proportions’.
 To feel outraged at the discriminatory treatment of one’s nationals at the hands of Saudi patrons presupposes that equality is a universal value.

 I am not merely speaking of civic or political rights’ but ‘rights’ that are universal and shared by virtue of our shared humanity, without which human beings would be unable to give expression to the very things that make life worth ‘living’.
-It is at this juncture, we must accept that the present issue is not merely about discrimination, a side-effect if you like, but really about ‘values’ that are seldom understood.
+It is at this juncture, we must accept that the present issue is not merely about discrimination, a side-effect if you like of a structural system rooted in the old patronage networks, but really about ‘values’ that are seldom understood, if not demonised, insincerely, by advocates of ideological narratives.

 There is no universal fraternity of Muslims anywhere in the world.